A ridiculously good XI signed by Juventus on a free: Pogba, Pirlo…

 Four seasons, four league titles, three appearances in the Serie A Team of the Year, one in UEFA’s equivalent for all of Europe, and one in the FIFPro equivalent for the whole world.

-Toni only spent one season with Juve, and he was already getting on in years, but made history by scoring the first ever goal at the Juventus Stadium.
+Toni only spent one season with Juve, and he was already getting on in years, but he made history by scoring the first-ever goal at the Juventus Stadium.

 The scorer of the second?
 Lee Hughes, then of Notts County, who provided the opposition for the grand opening and secured a 1-1 draw.

 The 2006 World Cup winner (Toni, not Hughes) would spend just 12 months with Juve, scoring just twice in Serie A including a late winner against former club Genoa, but his name will live on in the history books.

 Happy birthday to Luca Toni, who turns 40 today.
 The Scorer of the first Juve goal at the Juventus stadium.

 Goals: 2 pic.twitter.com/KgfLu3V7JP

 — Khaled Al Nouss (@khaledalnouss1) May 25, 2017

 Spanish international Llorente gets the final spot ahead of Kingsley Coman, and it’s hard to argue with his inclusion.

 The most handsome man in the Premier League was still in his 20s when he joined Juve from Athletic Bilbao, which is news to us because we’d assumed he’d always been between the ages of 30 and 33.